-&lt;sup>13 Employee's Petition for Appeal (December 1, 2009).
+&lt;sup>14 See Employee's Petition for Appeal (November 25, 2009).

-&lt;sup>16 District of Columbia Public Schools' Brief at 2-3 (March 8, 2012).
-School-based personnel constituted a separate
+&lt;sup>17 District of Columbia Public Schools' Brief at 2-3 (March 8, 2012).
+School-based personnel constituted a separate competitive area from nonschool-based personnel and are precluded from competing with school-based personnel for retention purposes.

-Here, Transition was identified as a competitive area, and ET-15 Math-Science Teacher was determined to be the competitive level in which Employee competed.
-According to the Retention Register provided by Agency, there were four (4) ET-15 Math-Science Teachers stationed at Transition.
-One of those positions did not survive the instant RIF.
+Here, Ballou was identified as a competitive area, and ET-15 Special Education Teacher was determined to be the competitive level in which Employee competed.
+According to the Retention Register provided by Agency, there were twenty two (22) ET-15 Special Education Teachers stationed at Ballou.
+Five of those positions did not survive the instant RIF.

-Employee was not the only ET-15 Math-Science Teacher within his competitive level and was, therefore, required to compete with other similarly situated employees in one round of lateral competition.
+Employee was not the only ET-15 Special Education Teacher within his competitive level and was, therefore, required to compete with other similarly situated employees in one round of lateral competition.
 According to Title 5, DCMR § 1503.2 et al.: